eugeniomorocho/Transfer_Learning_CNN_American_Sign_Language/README.md

 The code is written for MATLAB.
 We used transfer learning using AlexNet and GoogLeNet as convolutional neural network (CNN) backbones.

+The full dataset size is 1.02GB and can't be uploaded to Github.

-You can use the uploaded dataset or your own dataset.
-If you want to recognize other classes, just add images from different classes on labeled folders.
+If you want to recognize other classes, just add the images from different classes on labeled folders.

 If you use the code, please cite the following work: